 Recently, there has been quite a bit of buzz around a certain acronym in the world of digital marketing and search engine optimization.
 That acronym is AMP, which stands for Accelerated Mobile Pages.
-The reason this concept has gained so much attention lately is due in part to Google’s new mobile index, which it unveiled earlier this year.
+The reason this concept has gained so much attention with expert SEO agencies lately is due in part to Google’s new mobile index, which it unveiled earlier this year.
 Since Google began using mobile experiences as a ranking factor, accelerated mobile pages have become an industry standard for websites and blogs.
 AMP makes web pages load fast and efficiently for mobile devices, even if that means sacrificing a few design elements here and there.

 AMP is a standard of open-source coding for web publishers.
 Many aspects of a website, when viewed on a desktop, are not necessary for mobile devices, therefore, AMP mitigates load speeds and other discrepancies in user experience by eliminating some of these aspects.
 Oftentimes, desktop websites will appear clunky and hard to operate on mobile devices, but with accelerated mobile pages, content is organized in such a way to support mobile browsers, which might not always function at the highest speeds, to begin with.
 Speed is an important ranking factor within Google’s new mobile index, so the primary goal of AMP is to shorten load times.

 The biggest difference between accelerated mobile pages and pages without AMP is simplicity.
 As mentioned, many of the unnecessary components for mobile-friendly user experiences are stripped away, creating a simplistic, optimal aesthetics and functionality for mobile devices, like cell phones and tablets.
 Other differences between AMP and non-amp web pages include: